What is the YIELDMAT Function?

-- Settlement (required argument) – It is the settlement date of the security.
+- Settlement (required argument) – This is the settlement date of the security.
 The date should be after the issue date when the security is traded to the buyer.

-- Maturity (required argument) – It is the maturity date of the security or when the security expires.
+- Maturity (required argument) – The maturity date of the security or when the security expires.

-- Issue (required argument) – It is the issue date of the security.
+- Issue (required argument) – This is the issue date of the security.
 It is expressed as a serial date number.

-- Rate (required argument) – It is the interest rate of the security at the date of issue.
+- Rate (required argument) – The interest rate of the security at the date of issue.

-- Pr (required argument) – It is the security’s price per $100 face value.
+- Pr (required argument) – This is the security’s price per $100 face value.

-- Basis (optional argument) – It is the type of count day basis to use:
+- Basis (optional argument) – The type of count day basis to use:

 |Basis||Day Count basis|